-Please call 780-663-3730 to speak to the Agricultural Services Department for more informaiton or for a predation investigation.
+Please call 780-663-3730 to speak to the Agricultural Services Department for more information or for a predation investigation.

 Beaver County will provide skunk traps for short term use.
-Skunk trap requests can be made through the County office at 780-663-3730 (Agricultural Services Department).
+Skunk trap requests can be made through the Agricultural Services Department at 780-663-3730

 Traps are provided on a first come first served basis with a $100 deposit.